 CRF (Classic Rating Formula) was developed as a measurement system for rating yachts of varying types and sizes with traditional, full-keeled designs.
-Generally based on the old Off Soundings Rule, it was first used for the Opera House Cup and then later for all classic events in New England.
+The CRF was an adaptation and development of the old CCA Rule, adjusted over time for classics – for use in the Opera House Cup, The MOY Classic Yacht Regatta, and the Herreshoff Rendezvous.

-Over the years, as the classic yachting community has grown, adjustments to CRF have been made to accommodate different boats.
 In 2016, the Classic Yacht Owners Association (CYOA) formed a technical committee to review CRF versus other rating alternatives including PHRF, Europe’s CIM, and an ORC VPP-based system.
 The group quickly recognized that current CRF ratings provide a reasonable reflection of the real world performance potential of some yachts within classes of similar sizes and types.
-However, the Committee also recognized that there are notable exceptions, and as a means of addressing these shortcomings, the Committee developed a comprehensive reformulation of CRF that has been dubbed ‘CRF MkII’.
-The formulae underlying the MkII proposal are based on the CRF 2016 data requirements.
+However, the Committee also recognized that there were notable exceptions, and as a means of addressing those shortcomings, the Committee developed a comprehensive reformulation of CRF that was dubbed ‘CRF MkII’.
+The formulae underlying the MkII proposal were based on the CRF 2016 data requirements.
+Starting in 2020, the CRF will be referred to by year of issue (CRF 2020.)

 - Simon Davidson, Chair